 Within Chinese Medicine, these principals will pertain to both the internal organs such as the kidneys and liver as well as some of the substances such as blood and Qi.
 Most diseases, including back pain, can involve numerous combinations on these principals(6).

-From a TCM perspective, most back-pain that has a gradual onset, can be described as dull, weak, and achey and feels worse at the end of the day or after prolonged work is due to a Kidney Qi deficiency.
+From a TCM perspective, most low back pain that has a gradual onset, can be described as dull, weak, and achey and feels worse at the end of the day or after prolonged work is due to a Kidney Qi deficiency.
 This could have been initiated by several factors that have weakened the Kidney area over time including lack of exercise, overwork such as repeated heavy lifting, excessive sexual activity, or childbirth.
-Tonifying local acupuncture points corresponding to the Kidneys is essential for this type of problem
+Tonifying local acupuncture points corresponding to the Kidneys is essential for low back pain.

 Disc Herniation and Sciatica